The Illinois Teaching and Certification Resource

 How to Become a Teacher in Illinois

-Like most states, Illinois requires new teachers to hold a bachelor’s degree.
+Illinois requires all prospective teachers to hold a bachelor’s degree.
+For traditional-route educators, the bachelor’s degree curriculum will include a teacher preparation program.
 Additionally, anyone wanting to obtain an Illinois teacher certification must first fulfill the requirements stipulated by the state’s Department of Education.
 This process is called entitlement.

 - I want to be a teacher in Illinois, but don’t have a degree: Earn an Education Degree